 Data Frame Airtime (Performance)

 In order to achieve a higher SNR, the client will need to be closer to the AP or the AP’s output power will need to be higher (not recommended due to CCI).
 Having clients closer to APs means that they will use higher data rates and use less airtime for data transmissions.
 Less airtime utilization means higher capacity per BSS.
-Raising the MBR to 24M will require the use of 16QAM modulation, which means that the PSDU (MPDU) will only be decodable at a shorter range.

 The typical recommended indoor AP coverage from most vendors is around 2,500-3,000.
 At that range, it’s important to keep output power low to avoid CCI.
 Keeping power low further necessitates keeping clients close to APs in order to maintain high SNR and MCS rates.
 Further, use of low data rates, even with Airtime Fairness enabled (if supported and working properly), consumes a BSS’s airtime quickly.
 Any argument for enabling lower legacy data rates is an argument for allowing clients to use those data rates, and that’s the last thing you want.
 Without Airtime Fairness, the negative impact to a BSS is overwhelming – essentially giving each member of the BSS the same capacity as the least capable client at any given instant.